PecanProject/pecan/workflows/ncc-statewide/README.md

 NCC_PROJECT=default bash workflows/ncc-statewide/run-statewide.sh
 ```

 01 builds a design table and tags each PFT as annual (row, hay, rice) or perennial (woody).
-02 runs Bernoulli gate, picks a material per fired row from the joined amendment tables (constrained to CalRecycle classes that fit PFT family, and to the crop structure that matches the family), draws app rate and C:N from that material's envelope.
+02 runs Bernoulli gate, picks a material per fired row from the joined amendment tables, using the application rate that matches the family (row crop or orchard), and draws app rate and C:N from that material's envelope.
 Materials are drawn uniformly, then a source is drawn uniformly among the materials reported by more than one source, so source disagreement enters the ensemble without biasing which material is selected.
 03 converts units, carries all N as organic N, and writes parcel range sharded parquet.

 `check-result.R` reads the output back, asserts the invariants listed under Checks, and
 prints a summary.